 First Nations Studies

-First Nations Studies receives multiple grants from the Office of Indian Education, including a Title VI formula grant, Native Youth and Community Partnership discretionary grant, and Assessing Choices in Education discretionary grant.
-Under these grants, students are eligible for classroom assistance where there is a large concentration of Native students, college access, language and culture, and talking circles.
+First Nations Studies receives multiple grants from the Office of Indian Education, including a Title VI formula grant and Assessing Choices in Education (ACE) grant.
+Under these grants, students are eligible for classroom assistance where there is a large concentration of Native students in K–grade 8, First Nations college access, tutoring, and cultural classes.

-See the overview of our First Nations Studies Program and Services offered.
+See an overview of the First Nations Studies Program and Services that we offer.

-To find out more about the First Nations Studies or request an ED 506 Form: Indian Student Eligibility Certification Form for Title VI Indian Education Formula Grant Program; contact us by emailing 997@milwaukee.k12.wi.us or by calling 414-902-7312.
+To find out more about the First Nations Studies or to request the ED 506 Form Indian Student Eligibility Certification Form for Title VI Indian Education Formula Grant Program, contact us by emailing 997@milwaukee.k12.wi.us or by calling 414-902-7312.

 Holistic Urban Education (HUE) Grant

-The First Nations Studies HUE grant will offer talking circles, college access, and language and culture education.
-Click on a menu item below to learn more.
+The First Nations Studies HUE grant offers First Nations college access, K–grade 8 academic support, tutoring, and cultural programming.
+Click on a menu item below to learn more and to register.

 Open AllClose All